Planting Tree Equity and Career

-American Forests is building awareness and taking action on this pressing issue, calling attention to this nature deficit in underserved communities and using trees to address systemic socioeconomic issues.
+American Forests and supporters like you are building awareness and taking action on this pressing issue, calling attention to this nature deficit in underserved communities and using trees to address systemic socioeconomic issues.
 Together with other national partners, we are demanding greater investment from city budgets and federal funding to the private sector, to fix the problem.

 Workforce Crisis in Urban Forestry

 As we endeavor to restore access to healthy canopy coverage in underserved communities, we recognize that a skilled workforce is fundamental to helping care for these trees.
 Communities with the highest tree canopy needs tend to be those that have the highest unemployment.
 Tree care companies and agencies are desperate to fill a labor shortage, yet they struggle to engage and retain those living in low-canopy areas, who tend to be low income people of color.

 Tree Equity™: Career Pathways seeks to close that gap.

 Tree care careers cannot be outsourced, and we are in need of approximately 30,000 workers nationwide, including:

 - Tree trimmers